Human trafficking in the Philippines: Prevention

 In 2007, the government's Interagency Council Against Trafficking established its first anti-trafficking task force at Manila's international airport to share information on traffickers and assist victims.

 In 2006 the Philippine Overseas Employment Agency (POEA) issued new employment requirements for overseas Filipino household workers to protect them from widespread employer abuse and trafficking.

+The Interagency Council Against Trafficking and the Commission on Filipinos Overseas set up a trafficking hotline.
+The hotline received 2,487 calls which led to the identification of 18 victims and 34 trafficking cases.
+All victims were referred to services and law enforcement.

+In December 2022, the Fourth National Strategic Plan Against Trafficking in Persons 2023-2027 was approved.